yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

 ## Review

-You have learned how to install the AMPLIFY CLI and how to register or link it to a service account.
+You have learned how to install the AMPLIFY CLI and how to register or link it to a service account, or to the AMPLIFY Platform account.
 Now, you can integrate the AMPLIFY CLI into your DevOps pipeline to automate actions in AMPLIFY Central.